DevOps Best Practices #

 9. Align team structure to ownership #

-- define interfaces between platform, app, and security teams
+- Define interfaces between platform, application, and security teams.

 10. Improve continuously with data #